ectrc/snow/readme.md

 Performance first, universal Fortnite private server backend written in Go.

-## Features
+## Overview

 - **Single File** It will embed all of the external files inside of one executable!
 This allows the backend to be ran anywhere with no setup _(after initial config)_!
 - **Blazingly Fast** Written in Go and built upon Fast HTTP, it is extremely fast and can handle any profile action in milliseconds with its caching system.
-- **Profile Changes** Automatically keeps track of profile changes exactly so any external changes are displayed in-game on the next action.
+- **Automatic Profile Changes** Automatically keeps track of profile changes exactly so any external changes are displayed in-game on the next action.
 - **Universal Database** It is possible to add new database types to satisfy your needs.
 Currently, it only supports `postgresql`.

-## What's next?
+## What's coming up?

-- Final niche actions like `RefundMtxPurchase`, `SetAffiliateName` and more.
-- Interact with external services like Amazon S3 or Cloudflare R2 to save player data externally.
-- Seed Randomization for the Item Shop instead of a random number generator.
-This will allow for the same item shop to be generated for each day without the need for a database or keeping the server running.
-- Integrating a matchmaker with a hoster to smartly put players into games and know when servers become available.
-- Refactor the XMPP solution to use [melium/xmpp](https://github.com/mellium/xmpp).

-### Missing Features

-> Use this as a roadmap to see what is coming next!
-It is easier to list what is missing than what is included as the server is almost feature complete.

-- **User Settings** An Amazon S3 bucket will be required to store user settings.
+> The backend is very feature rich and is constantly being updated.
+Below are the features that are not yet implemented, but are coming soon.

-- **Party System V2** Ccurrently it relies on the automatic XMPP solution which is very hard to keep track of.
+- **Party System V2** Currently it relies on the automatic XMPP solution which is very hard to keep track of.
+- Niche profile actions like `RefundMtxPurchase`, `SetAffiliateName` and more.
+These are barely used however they contribute to the full experience.
+- Amazon S3 integration to store the **Player Settings** externally.
+Using the bucket will allow for horizontal scaling which may be required for very large player counts.
-- **Battle Pass** For support, I will need the Battle Pass Storefront ID for every build.
+- Purchasing the **Battle Pass**.
+This will require the Battle Pass Storefront ID for every build.
 I am yet to think of a solution for this.
-- **Event Tracking** This will come from the game server and will send down every event for every player.
-With this it is possible to track quests, player stats, and more.
-This will need a game server to be built specifically for Snow.
-Features reliant on this are **Leaderboards**, **Challenges**, **Stats**, **Pins** and **Career**.
-- **Save The World** Really?
+- Seeded randomization for the **Item Shop** instead of a random number generator.
+This will ensure that even if the backend is restarted, the same random items will be in the shop during that day.
+- Interaction with a Game Server to handle **Event Tracking** for player statistics and challenges.
+This will be a very large task as a new specialised game server will need to be created.
+- After the game server addition, a **Matchmaking System** will be added to match players together for a game.
+It will use a bin packing algorithm to ensure that games are filled as much as possible.
+- **Save The World**.
+This is a very large task and will require a lot of work.
+It is not a priority at the moment and might be done after the Battle Royale experience is complete.

 ## Supported MCP Actions